The Jacobite (steam train)

 The Jacobite is a steam locomotive-hauled tourist train service that operates over part of the West Highland Line in Scotland.
 It has been operating under various names and with different operators every summer since 1984.
-It has played an important role in sustaining a scenic route.

 History

 The Mallaig Extension of the West Highland Line opened in 1901 and was operated by the North British Railway.
 It was intended to help open up this rural and remote part of the Scottish Atlantic coast, and the building of the line was heavily subsidised by the British Government.
 It became part of the London and North Eastern Railway at the Grouping in 1923, and British Railways at Nationalisation in 1948.

 Regular steam services over the West Highland Line were withdrawn in 1967, in line with the British Rail Modernisation Plan which outlined the replacement of all steam locomotives with more efficient and reliable diesel locomotives.

 In 1984, ScotRail re-introduced a steam-hauled service over part of the line, in an effort to encourage tourism and boost income on the heavily subsidised line.
 Called the West Highlander, it proved successful and continued in subsequent years.
 It was later renamed The Lochaber.

 In 1995 following the privatisation of British Rail, the operating licence for the West Highlander trains was granted to West Coast Railways (WCR), and they began operating the service that summer under the new name of The Jacobite (after the historic Jacobite political movement which has many local connections).

 The daily service departs Fort William at 10:15 and arrives at Mallaig at 12:25.
 The return from Mallaig departs at 14:10 arriving back into Fort William at 16:00.
 The service crosses the additional afternoon train at Glenfinnan on Mondays to Fridays and this is the only regular crossing of two steam services passing each other on the national network.